georginjoseph/georginjoseph/README.md

 Profile Summary
-	17+ years’ experience in QA and testing and Business Analyst Role 	Experience in Education, Telecom, Insurance and Finance domains 	In Various areas and technologies like Mobile applications, Web based applications, OBRM tool, QuickBooks and Hybrid Mobile apps
+	17+ years’ experience in QA, testing, Business Analyst and Project Management Role 	Experience in Education, Telecom, Insurance and Finance domains 	In Various areas and technologies like Mobile applications, Web based applications, OBRM tool, QuickBooks and Hybrid Mobile apps
 	Previously worked with Optimuz, Intuit, Mphasis HP, IBM and Hexaware, Mobily